mahi97/DearDiary/book-checklist.md

 ## July 2020

-- [X] The Art of the Good -- Rolf Dobelli
+- [X] The Art of the Good Life -- Rolf Dobelli
 - [X] The Housekeeper and the Professor -- Yōko Ogawa

 ## August 2020